Transitional Living for Teens and Young Adults

 Start Your Family’s Healing Journey With Embark Behavioral Health

-If your teen or young adult child suffers from depression, mood disorders, substance abuse, or other mental health concerns, Embark Behavioral Health is here to help.
+If your teen or young adult child suffers from depression, mood disorders, or other mental health concerns, Embark Behavioral Health is here to help.
 We are a well-recognized and respected family behavioral health provider that offers a complementary continuum of programs with internationally validated outcomes.

 We offer 19 programs in 14 states, all specializing in the mental health of pre-teens, teens and young adults.
 Many of our students have trauma from their childhood and have been adopted or are in foster care.